bhasarma/mlcoursezoom-camp/WK08-09-midterm-project/README.md

 ```
 cd WK08-09-midterm-project
 ```
-**Development part of this project**,
+## Development part of this project

 Development part i.e. till training the models in Jupyter notebook, finding the best model and saving it, is done in a conda environment.
-If you want run the notebook localy, then you have to recreate the conda environment that I used for development.
+If you want to run the notebook localy, then you have to recreate the conda environment that I used for development.
 For this, you first have to install Anaconda on your system, if you have not done it already.
 Install it by following these instructions in this [Anaconda](https://www.anaconda.com/products/distribution) page.
-Site automatically detects the operating system and suggest the correct package.
+This Site automatically detects the operating system and suggest the correct package.

 I have created a `environment.yml` dependency file by running the command `conda env export > environment.yml` inside my activated conda envirnment.
 You can now recreate this environment with the command: